HDMI cables buying guide

 HDMI cables often list their maximum data capacity, and in order to handle 4K/60Hz video signals, the HDMI 2.0 spec raised the maximum capacity from 10.2 Gbps to 18 Gbps.

-Current HDMI cables that are labeled "high speed" should be able to handle the increased bandwidth of 4K signals at lengths up to five meters.
-For longer lengths, we recommend some type of "active" HDMI cable such as the Celerity Technologies fiber optic cables described below.
+Current HDMI cables that are labeled "high speed" should be able to handle the increased bandwidth of 4K signals at lengths up to three meters.
+For longer lengths, we recommend "active" HDMI cables, which include a processing chip to ensure that your signals travel from source to display with no loss or interruption.

 HDMI connection issues, solutions and workarounds